 Two teams, each consisting of two to four dogs, compete on two parallel 15-16 meter (51-foot) long lanes.
 The dogs take turns clearing four hurdles and then retrieve a ball from the flyball machine.
 After obtaining the ball, they must return it to the starting point, passing through the previously completed four hurdles.
 The next dog can start as soon as the previous one crosses the start/finish line.
 The dogs must complete the task without errors and as quickly as possible.

-Tournaments are usually run in pairs or round robin.
-The prizes in doubles races are usually awarded to the top 3 or 5 teams.
-In the case of round robin races, the top 3 teams out of the top 5 teams competing against each other will be awarded.
+Organizers usually run tournaments in pairs or in a round robin format.
+They award prizes to the top 3 or 5 teams in doubles races.
+In round robin races, they award the top 3 teams out of the 5 best performing ones.

-The height of the jumping hurdles is adjusted to the height of the smallest dog in the team of 4.
-The height of the jumpers will therefore be 10 cm (4 inches) less than the hand of the smallest dog.
-The minimum height of the obstacle is 20 cm (8 inches) and the maximum height is 40 cm (16 inches).
+Judges adjust the height of the hurdles to match the smallest dog in the team of four.
+They set the height 10 cm (4 inches) lower than the smallest dog’s shoulder.
+The minimum jump height is 20 cm (8 inches), and the maximum is 40 cm (16 inches).

 How to Teach Flyball